loighic/loighic.github.io/_pages/macro/pt3a/AD.md

 The aggregate demand curve represents the total spending on domestic goods and services at each price level.
 As such, it includes all four of the components of demand that we covered when discussing GDP: consumption, investment, government spending, and net exports (i.e., exports minus imports).

 It is worth keeping in mind that aggregate demand is defined in terms of total spending (which by definition is equal to total output), and for the model that we are developing here, we no longer have the microeconomic focus on individual consumers getting what they want.
-As you will see once we have a complete picture of the model, our interest now is how we can keep GDP close to its potential and unemployment low.
+As you will see once we have a complete picture of the model, our interest is how we can keep GDP close to its potential and unemployment low.

 ##### Why does the AD curve slope downward?

-The answer to this question is different---and a little more complicated than---the reason why the demand curve typically slopes downward.
+The answer to this question is different than---and a little more complicated than---the reason why the demand curve typically slopes downward.
 Now, we are thinking about why and how changes to the price level (i.e., the index on the vertical axis) affect GDP.
 Specifically, the reasons why, if everything else is held constant, when the price level falls, GDP increases (and vice versa).

-So, as shown in figure 2, if a decline on the vertical axis causes an increase on the horizontal axis, then the curve must have a negative slope.
+As shown in figure 2, if a decline on the vertical axis causes an increase on the horizontal axis, then the curve must have a negative slope.

 <div class="container">